 - Data breach detection

-- Application control based on the certificate signer's name (The user manages the list of allowed applications)
+- Advanced application control based on the certificate signer's name (The user manages the list of allowed applications)

 - The source code is available for purchase as part of a customized software development solution, tailored to meet the specific needs of your company